maehem/javamancer/README.md

 drop hints about what to do next.
 My setting is also in a cyberpunk future but set in the American South West (go with what you know).
 Different challenges than Chiba City.

+During this process, I'd realized that I had three projects to juggle.
+A Neuromancer PC clone "[Chiba City Blues](https://github.com/maehem/ChibaCityBlues)", my game story idea "Jack" and an engine "Abyss".
+So I divided the work up such that both "Neuro-clone" and "Jack" ran on the same game engine, called "[Abyss](https://github.com/maehem/Abyss)".
+ I've been working on those three projects for about three years now, no rush.
+Javamancer is not any of those things, so now I have four related projects.

 ### Abyss engine
 A little rough around the edges, but a running game.
 Left: My version of Chatsubo Bar.
 Right: my take on the Cyberspace interface.
 Still working with an artist for character